 Changing the Course of Your MS: The Disease-Modifying Drugs

 If you have active relapsing-remitting MS, your doctor will first treat you with one of the disease-modifying drugs.
-They're called disease-modifying drugs because they can actually slow down the progression of MS and prevent relapses to keep you active.
-These drugs work by suppressing the immune system so that it doesn't attack the protective coating (myelin) surrounding the nerves.
+They're called disease-modifying drugs because they can actually slow down the progression of MS and prevent relapses.
+These drugs work by suppressing the immune system so that it doesn't attack the protective coating ( myelin) surrounding the nerves.

 Disease-modifying drugs that reduce the number of exacerbations include:

 Disease-modifying drugs that have been shown to reduce exacerbations and slow the progression of MS include:

 - interferon beta-1a ( Avonex, Rebif)